-The country has an ancient winemaking tradition, because at least in the 4th millennium BC.
-There were cultivated vineyards in Anatolia, in the area Transcaucasia (that with Mesopotamia as the cradle of wine culture) and on the coast of the Caspian Sea.
-During excavations in the city of Catal Hüyük, built in the 7th millennium BC, there were representations that suggest wine production at that time.
-An ancestor of the grape variety Kalecik Karasi according to a naturally unverifiable hypothesis, supposedly already ~ 1,500 BC.
-Chr.
-The Hittiter.
-Near the border too Armenia lies the famous mountain Ararat where according to narrative in the Bible after the Flood Noah landed with his ark and became "a winegrower".
-According to the latest research, the origin of the cultivated grapevine or the viticultural culture in southeastern Anatolia should lie.
+The country has an ancient wine-making tradition, because at least in the 4th millennium BC.
+BC there were cultivated vineyards in Anatolia, in the area Transcaucasia (that with Mesopotamia considered the cradle of wine culture) and on the coast of the Caspian Sea.
+During excavations in the city of Catal Hüyük, built in the 7th millennium BC, representations were found that suggest that winemaking was carried out at that time.
+An ancestor of the grape variety Kalecik Karasi knew, according to a naturally not verifiable hypothesis, already ~ 1,500 BC.
+The Hittites.
+Near the border too Armenia lies the famous mountain Ararat, where according to the narrative in the Bible after the flood Noah landed with his ark and "became a winegrower".
+According to the latest research, the origin of the cultivated grapevine or the viticulture culture is in Southeastern Anatolia.

-By the Islamization of the country and the associated alcohol ban It came in the 8th century for the first cut.
-In the Ottoman period (1300-1920) only Christian minorities such as Greeks and Armenians were allowed to produce wine at high taxes.
-In the Tanzimat period, from the mid-19th century, viticulture was revived and exports rose - due to the Phylloxera disaster in Europe - until the beginning of the 20th century to 30 million liters per year.
-After the Peace of Lausanne in 1923 large land areas, inter alia Greece had to be ceded and the majority of the important for viticulture Greek minority left the country, it came again to the decline.
+Through the Islamization of the country and the related alcohol ban The first incision occurred in the 8th century.
+In the Ottoman period (1300-1920) only Christian minorities such as Greeks and Armenians were allowed to produce wine with high taxes.
+In the Tanzimat period, viticulture was revived from the middle of the 19th century and exports increased - due to the Phylloxera disaster in Europe - to 30 million liters annually by the beginning of the 20th century.
+After at the Peace of Lausanne in 1923 large areas of land, among others Greece had to be ceded and the majority of the Greek minority important for viticulture left the country, there was again a decline.

-Beginning in 1925, the new republic, under the liberal-minded political leader Mustafa Kemal Ataturk (1881-1938), tried to revive viticulture.
-The statesman, known as a wine lover, paved the way for private wineries.
-In 1926, Nihat A. Kutman founded the winery "Maison Vinicole" (later Doluca) in Istanbul.
-The next one was in 1929 Mehmet Cenap And in Ankara, which is its operation Kavaklidere (Pappeltal) called.
-The most important wine-growing areas are located in the Aegean region in the west of the country, where humid climates prevail as in the dry interior and two-thirds of the wine is produced.
+From 1925, the new republic, under the liberal political leader Mustafa Kemal Ataturk (1881-1938), tried to revitalize viticulture.
+The statesman known as a wine lover paved the way for private wineries.
+In 1926 Nihat A. Kutman founded the “Maison Vinicole” (later Doluca) winery in Istanbul.
+The next one was Mehmet Cenap And in Ankara in 1929, which started its operation Kavaklidere (Poplar Valley) called.
+The most important wine-growing regions are in the Aegean region in the west of the country, where the climate is more humid than in the dry interior and two thirds of the wine is produced.

-This is the European part of Turkey with the regions Marmaris and Thrace (Bilecik, Canakkale, Edirne, Kirklareli, Tekirdag), as well as the Aegean coast of Anatolia (Denizli, Izmir, Manisa).
-Smaller areas are located on the Black Sea (Corum, Kastamonu, Samsun, Tokat), Central Anatolia (Kirikkale, Kirsehir, Nevsehir, Nigde), Eastern Anatolia (Elazig) and Southeast Anatolia (Diyarbakir, Gaziantep, Mardin, Sanliurfa).
-In 2012, the vineyard yielded a total of 497,000 hectares behind China the world's fifth rank, of which only 546,000 hectoliters of wine were produced (see also under Wine production volumes ).
+This is the European part of Turkey with the regions of Marmaris and Thrace (Bilecik, Canakkale, Edirne, Kirklareli, Tekirdag), and the Aegean coast of Anatolia (Denizli, Izmir, Manisa).
+Smaller areas are located on the Black Sea (Corum, Kastamonu, Samsun, Tokat), in Central Anatolia (Kirikkale, Kirsehir, Nevsehir, Nigde), Eastern Anatolia (Elazig) and Southeastern Anatolia (Diyarbakir, Gaziantep, Mardin, Sanliurfa).
+In 2012, the vineyard area totaled 497,000 hectares behind China Fifth in the world, from which only 546,000 hectoliters of wine were produced (see also under Wine production volumes ).

-Turkey is the world's largest producer of around three quarters of the grape harvest table grapes and second largest producer for raisins, Both are mostly from the variety Sultana (Sultaniye) produced.
-Traditional products from grapes are the honey-like grape syrup Pekmes and the fermented grape juice Hardaliye, There are many hundreds, often officially unrecognized autochthonous Grape varieties.
-The Blend includes the types of wine with a tiny share of just 13,000 hectares:
+With around three quarters of the grape harvest, Turkey is the world's largest producer of table grapes and second largest producer for raisins, Both are largely from the variety Sultana (Sultaniye) produces.
+Traditional grape products are honey-like grape syrup Pekmes and the fermented grape juice Hardaliye, There are many hundreds, often not officially recorded autochthonous Grape varieties.
+The Blend comprises the wine varieties with the vanishingly small share of only 13,000 hectares:

 |vine||colour||Synonyms or name in Turkey||hectare|